Excerpts from Jim Conrad's

 from the May 22, 2005 Newsletter issued from the Sierra Nevada foothills

-THE SIERRA NEVADAS,
+THE SIERRA NEVADAS, VERSION TWO

 Now the science of plate tectonics very neatly answers the above questions.
 Now I can stand next to my trailer and visualize myself as riding atop a massive, 350-mile-long block of granite plowing into the western side of Nevada.

 Well, here's a simplified outline of the story:

 400 million years ago, long BEFORE the Earth's landmasses crammed together to form the supercontinent of Pangea, a coastline of the land that would someday constitute North America lay where today Nevada and Utah are found.
 Then the floor of the Pacific Ocean began grinding beneath the North American Plate.
 Over millions of years, unimaginably intense buckling and fracturing caused rock to melt and molten magma from deep within the Earth to work toward the surface and sometimes erupt as volcanoes.

 As a result of all this friction, buckling and fracturing, about 150 million years ago, off the future North American western coastline, a volcanically active "island arc" appeared -- in size and shape probably similar to Japan and Indonesia today, which are considered to be undergoing a similar process.
 Over enormous periods of time the island arc off North America's coastline slammed into the continent, fusing with it.
 Then North America's Pacific coastline was maybe 50 miles west of were I am now and mountains were formed, but they eroded down.
 This story is told in greater detail here.

 About 75 million years ago more of the ocean's crust was thrown up against the new coastline and was added to it as well, extending North America's coastline even farther into the Pacific.
 Mountain ranges with volcanoes formed along the new coast but they also eroded down during the next tens of millions of years.